Trepkos01/personal-website/content/posts/33~dream-deployment/33~dream-deployment.md

 The core functionality of the system is held in its ***modules*** which are directories structured in the following manner:

 - module directory
--- '_javascript' directory for holding JS functionality scoped to that module only.
+    - javascript directory for holding JS functionality scoped to that module only.
--- '_templates' directory for holding PHP or HTML template files scoped to this module only.
+    - templates directory for holding PHP or HTML template files scoped to this module only.
--- '_classes' directory for holding PHP classes scoped to this module only.
+    - classes directory for holding PHP classes scoped to this module only.
--- The primary landing page PHP file for this module.
+    - The primary landing page PHP file for this module.
--- Any page generation PHP files that contain the business logic for this functionality of pages for this module.
+    - Any page generation PHP files that contain the business logic for this functionality of pages for this module.
--- Any PHP-based services scripts used by AJAX calls scoped to this module only.
+    - Any PHP-based services scripts used by AJAX calls scoped to this module only.

 Most of the pages' functionality is fairly straight-forward and could be easily substituted with another server-side language.
 Most of the pages are simple forms that follow a Post/Redirect/Get pattern and change templates based on the execution of the page.